sick-appspace-samples/PageNavigation/readme.md

 ## PageNavigation
-Adapting the page navigation in the user interface including page names and categories .
+Adapting the page navigation in the user interface including page names and categories.

 ### Description
 This sample shows how to setup the page navigation for a application specific user interface.
 The navigation is specified in the file pages/pages/navigation.json.